lab2023/lab2023.com/source/posts/2014-04-18-how-to-use-websockets-with-pusher.md

   Ruby, PHP, Python, Node.js, Java, iOS, Android, Flash etc.
 * If you are work in browser that doesn't support WebSocket, Pusher automatically gets activated Flash-based version.
   In this way, Pusher will work good for old generation web browsers.
-* If you don't use only WebSocket communication, Pusher give good RESTFul API for you.
+* If you don't use only WebSocket communication, Pusher give good RESTful API for you.

 ### How to use Pusher?